mukkelian/Shifter/README.md

 11. Apply it and press OK.

-12 Now, you have your shifted crystal without losing the atoms at the boundary.
+12. Now, you have your shifted crystal without losing the atoms at the boundary.

+Note:: Whatever the lattice system you have just export into '.xyz' format.